adithya-sakthi/AtliQ-Sales-Analysis/README.md

 ### Business Issue
 The sales director is facing a lot of challenges such as:
-The marketing is growing dynamically and then he’s struggling in terms of tracking the sales, needing more accurate insights about the company sales, and then take the necessary decisions.
+The marketing is growing dynamically and then he’s struggling in terms of tracking the sales, needing more accurate insights about the company sales, and then making the necessary decisions.

 ### Tools used:
 I used SQL queries in MySQL Workbench to take a look into the data and Power BI for ETL and visualizations to create the insights.